 - 1 If OneDrive isn't already set up in Windows, set it up.
-For more information, go to http://windows.microsoft.com/en-us/skydrive/download. - 2 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 3 Click Options and select Sharing > Share Windows. - 4 Select Access Windows folders from Mac and Share OneDrive with Mac. - 5 In the macOS Finder, choose Finder > Preferences and select Connected servers. - 6 Open the Finder and select All in the Shared section. - 7 Find and expand your virtual machine.
+For more information, go to http://windows.microsoft.com/en-us/skydrive/download. - 2 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 3 Click Options and select Sharing > Share Windows. - 4 Select Access Windows folders from Mac and Share OneDrive with Mac. - 5 In the macOS Finder, choose Finder > Preferences and select Connected servers. - 6 Open the Finder and click your virtual machine in the Shared section.
+The virtual machine must be running.